Graph selection with GGMselect: Introduction

 \section{Introduction}

-We consider the problem of graph estimation in Gaussian graphical models.
-The graph of a random vector $(X_{1},\ldots,X_{p})$ represents the conditional dependences between the variables $X_{1},\ldots,X_{p}$.
-More precisely, assume that $(X_{1},\ldots,X_{p})$ is a centered Gaussian vector with covariance matrix $\Sigma$.
-Then, the law $\P_{\Sigma}$ of $(X_{1},\ldots,X_{p})$ is a graphical model according to a graph $G$, if for any nodes $a$ and $b$ that are not neighbours in $G$, the variables $X_{a}$ and $X_{b}$ are independent conditionally on the remaining variables.
-There exists a unique graph $G_{\Sigma}$ which is minimal for the inclusion and such that $\P_{\Sigma}$ is a graphical model according to $G_{\Sigma}$.
-Our aim is to estimate this graph from a $n$-sample of $\P_{\Sigma}$.
-We will pay a special attention to the case where $n<p$.
-In what follows, we shall always assume that $\Sigma$ is non-singular.

-The problem of graph estimation in Gaussian graphical model when the sample size $n$ is smaller (or much smaller) than the number $p$ of variables is motivated by applications in post-genomic and is a current active field of research in statistics.
 Biotechnological developments in proteomics or transcriptomics enable to produce a huge amount of data.
 One of the challenges for the statistician is to infer from these data the regulation network of a family of genes (or proteins).
 The task is difficult due to the very high-dimensional nature of the data and the small sample size.
 For example, microarrays measure the expression levels of a few thousand genes and the sample size $n$ is no more than a few tens.
-The Gaussian graphical modeling has been proposed as a tool to handle this issue, see e.g. the papers of Kishino and Waddell~\cite{KW}, Dobra {\it et al}~\cite{Detal}, Wu and Ye~\cite{WY}.
-The gene expression levels are modeled by a Gaussian law $\P_{\Sigma}$ and the regulation network of the genes is then depicted by the graph $G_{\Sigma}$ of the conditional dependences.
+When no additional information is available, the Gaussian graphical modeling, denoted GGM, has been proposed as a tool to handle this issue, see e.g. \cite{KW,Detal,WY}.
+Graphical modeling is based on the notion of conditional dependency.
+The principle underlying the GGM approach is the following : the existence of a regulation dependence between two genes corresponds to the existence of a conditional dependence between their gene expression levels.
+The conditional dependences between the gene expression levels are represented by a graph $G$, where each node represents a gene and where an edge is set between two nodes $a$ and $b$ if there exists a conditional dependence between their gene expression levels.
+According to the GGM principle, this graph $G$ coincides with the gene regulation network.